kaihendry/dabase.com/content/blog/Microservice-timeouts.md

 	"Provision" --> "Purchase" : 3s
 	@enduml

-# Conclusion
+# Distributed systems are really hard

-1. Microservices rarely do one thing, they often have **networked dependencies**
+1. Microservices delegate things outside their domain, and introduce inter dependencies
 1. There isn't a Universal interface.
 REST/HTTP is great for synchronous, but what happens when you need to go asynchronous?